CameraIA/dipmicroct/README.md

 Microct image analysis in python
 ================================

-What you need to know as soon as you acquire and reconstruct your microct
+Lots of what you need to know as soon as you acquire and reconstruct your microct.
+These lessons are part of [CAMERA](camera.lbl.gov)  commitment to open science.
+Use, modify, contribute and please reference our work so we can continue providing you with more and improved lessons.

 CAMERA Tomography [Workshop 2019](http://microct.lbl.gov/cameratomo2019)
 --------------------------------------------------------------------------